AshokSivathayalan/salon-scheduler/README.md

  ## Description

  A Bash script that allows users to create appointments at a salon.
-The script uses SQL to store the appointments and users in a Postgres database
+The script uses SQL to store the appointments and users in a Postgres database.

+ Created for freeCodeCamp's Relational Databases course.

  ## Database